gmanic/ansible-podman/README.md

   - _systemd_scope
   - _systemd_service_files_dir
   - _xdg_runtime_dir
-- podman_generate_systemd: provides systemd unit file management; to ensure that Podman containers will work smoothly with systemd, it is required to just create `state: created` the containers with `containers.podman.podman_container` and call `podman_generate_systemd` after the pod creation
+- podman_systemd_restart_pod_or_container: provides systemd unit file management; to ensure that Podman containers will work smoothly with systemd, it is required to just create `state: created` the containers with `containers.podman.podman_container` and call `podman_systemd_restart_pod_or_container` after the pod creation
 - podman_pod_create: creates a Podman pod to be used from other roles

 ## Requirements